Plastic Tank Installation Instructions

 Fill after installation.

-- For testing water table level, install vertical length of 4″ perforated drainage pipe beside tank with removable cap at grade level.
+- For testing water table level, install vertical length of 4″ perforated drainage pipe beside tank with removable cap above grade level.
 Affix label provided to standpipe.

 *AVOID PUMPING TANK OUT BELOW WATER TABLE.
 If on sloped ground, run drainage line from under tank out to daylight, downhill from tank.